srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-## Train each cell
+## Train a Cell

+Each of the 10 cells in our neural network layer represents one of the digits 0-9.

-As outlined in the algorithm above our `trainCell` function needs 4 steps:
+As outlined in the algorithm description above our `trainCell` function needs 4 steps:

 ```c
 void trainCell(Cell *c, MNIST_Image *img, int target){